 - 1 cup frozen peas

-- 1 tablespoon minced garlic (jarred)
+- 1 tablespoon minced garlic (optional)

 - 28 ounces diced tomatoes (one large can)

-- 14.5 ounces light coconut milk (one can)
+- 14.5 ounces unsweetened coconut milk (can be the light version) (one can)

 - 12 ounces uncooked rotini (one package)

 - Taste and adjust the flavor, adding more curry paste if your family likes spicier food.
 (You can also add some salt and/or pepper here.
 Or, if you like things really spicy, add some cayenne pepper.)